Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 	- At that time, the only reliable method to train GAN was to use Nvidia mixed-precision framework to train GAN.
 		- Nvidia O1 mode: Only use FP16 for GEMM operator, and others are FP32
 	- No other proposal use bit width 8 to train GAN at that time.
-		- Binary training, 8-bit training do exist but not include GAN.
+		- Binary training, 8-bit training did exist but not include GAN.

 ---

 ## Why GAN is hard to train?

 - My insight
-	- Sensitive to hyperparameter (e.g. learning rate)
+	- Sensitive to hyperparameter
 	- Mode Collapse:
 		- G Generate only generate same images.
 	- Diminished gradient: